Skip to main content

 Every Apaya brand has a Brand Framework, the structured set of voice, audience, USPs, calls to action, content rules, and writing samples that defines how the brand talks.
 Apaya can generate the framework from the brand’s website, selected pages, pasted guidance, existing content, or brand assets during onboarding.
 The brand team edits it.

-When a campaign starts, the marketer picks the campaign type, audience, channels, and dates.
-Apaya consumes the Brand Framework along with the campaign brief and generates an opening batch of content:
+When a campaign starts, the marketer picks the campaign type, audience, channels, dates, and any asset folders the campaign should use.
+Apaya consumes the Brand Framework along with the campaign brief and selected assets, then generates an opening batch of content:

 • Captions in the brand’s voice, formatted for each channel